mhinz/vim-startify/README.md

    When the selection is finished, Startify will close automatically.
 You can reopen the screen via `:Startify.`

+   And you can define your own custom ascii art header now!

 __2)__ It eases handling of loading and saving sessions by only working with a certain directory.
 These commands are used for convenience: